Stable marriage and roommates problems with restricted edges: complexity and approximability: Preliminaries and techniques

 Just as in the previous approximation concept (referred to as case~BP in Section~\ref{se:intro}), we separate the two subcases with only forbidden and only forced edges.
-If $Q = \emptyset$, \textsc{sr min restricted violations} is referred as \textsc{sr min forbidden}, while if $P = \emptyset$, the problem becomes \textsc{sr max forced}.
-In case~BP, the subcase with only forced edges can be transformed into the other subcase, simply by forbidding edges adjacent to forced edges.
-This straightforward transformation is not valid for case~CV.
-Suppose a forced edge was replaced by an unrestricted edge, but all of its adjacent edges were forbidden.
-A solution that does not contain the original forbidden edge might contain two of the forbidden edges, violating more constraints than the original solution.
-Yet most of our proofs are presented for the problem with only forbidden edges, and they require only slight modifications for the case with forced edges.
+If $Q = \emptyset$, {\sc sr min restricted violations} is referred as {\sc sr min forbidden}, while if $P = \emptyset$, the problem becomes {\sc sr max forced}.
+If $P=\emptyset$ or $Q=\emptyset$ then that set is omitted from an instance of {\sc min bp sr restricted} or {\sc sr min restricted violations} as appropriate.